ucb-bar/chipyard/docs/Customization/Dsptools-Blocks.rst

 .. literalinclude:: ../../generators/example/src/main/scala/dsptools/GenericFIR.scala
     :language: scala
-    :start-after: DOC include start: CanHavePeripheryUIntTestFIR chisel
+    :start-after: DOC include start: CanHavePeripheryFIR chisel
-    :end-before: DOC include end: CanHavePeripheryUIntTestFIR chisel
+    :end-before: DOC include end: CanHavePeripheryFIR chisel

 Note that this is the point at which we decide the datatype for our FIR.
-It is also possible with some reworking to push the datatype selection out to the top level.

 Our module does not need to be connected to concrete IOs or wires, so we do not need to create a concrete trait.